mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 The `Either` type is a sealed class, so it cannot be extended outside the Arrow library, and the compiler can check if all the possible cases are handled in a `when` expression.

 First, let's see how to create an `Either` instance.
-Both the `Left` and `Right` classes have a constructor that takes a single parameter.
+The `Left` and `Right` classes have a constructor that takes a single parameter.
 Here's an example of how to create a `Right` instance:

 ```kotlin
 val appleJobId = JobId(1)
 val appleJob: Either<JobError, Job> = Right(JOBS_DATABASE[appleJobId]!!)
 ```

 The `Left` instance is created in the same way.
-Since we can now use any type for representing errors, we can take advantage of the type system and create an ADT on errors causes.
+Since we can now use any type to represent errors, we can use the type system and create an ADT on error causes.
 For example, we can create a `JobError` sealed class and extend it with the `JobNotFound` and `GenericError` classes:

 ```kotlin
 sealed interface JobError